-Angel hair are thin strands of shrink film between the product being sealed and the sealed end of the the shrink wrap film.
+Angel hair is thin strands of shrink film between the product being sealed and the sealed end of the shrink wrap film.
 Because of the size of the angel hair, it is often not a major issue in most packaging situations.
 Below are some common causes.

 1. Sealing Wire temperature is to low.
-Try to turn up sealing temperature.
-Try clean sealing wire or replace sealing wire.
+Try to turn up the sealing temperature.
+Try clean sealing wire or replace the sealing wire.

 2. Make sure clamp pressure on sealer is even.

-3. Sealing cycle has not completed before sealer is opened.
+3. The sealing cycle has not completed before the sealer is opened.

 We are going to write a second part about common shrink wrap issues people have.
 That post will focus on ballooning, hot spots, and splitting seals.